Vacancy (film)

-Vacancy is a 2007 American horror film directed by Nimród Antal and starring Kate Beckinsale and Luke Wilson.
+Vacancy is a 2007 American horror film directed by Nimród Antal and written by Mark L. Smith.
+It stars Kate Beckinsale and Luke Wilson as a married couple who book at the motel after their car breaks down and are soon stalked by masked killers for their snuff films.
 It was released April 20, 2007, by the distributor Screen Gems.

 Plot

-On their way home from a family party, David and Amy Fox, who are on the verge of divorce, take a wrong turn on a remote mountain road.
-They drive to an old auto repair garage after their car breaks down.
-A mechanic helps to fix it.
-Soon after leaving, their car breaks down again.
-When they find that there is no cell phone reception, they walk back to the garage, only to find it has swiftly closed.
+On their way home from a family party, David and Amy Fox, who are on the verge of divorce after the death of their son, are on a remote mountain road due to a wreck slowing down the interstate.
+They stop at an old auto repair garage after their car starts making a noise.
+A mechanic apparently fixes the car but says he is about to close.
+Soon after leaving, their car breaks down.
+When they find that there is no cell phone reception, they walk back to the garage, only to find it has already closed.
 They walk to a nearby motel to seek help.
 When they arrive at the reception office, they hear a piercing scream coming from the room at the back of the reception, only for it to be coming from the television.
-The motel manager, Mason turns it off and meets the couple.
+The motel manager, Mason, turns it off and meets the couple.
 He explains the auto repair garage across the street is closed until the morning, so they book a room for the night.

 While getting ready for bed, David and Amy are alarmed by loud banging on their door and the door to the adjacent room.
 David goes to reception to tell Mason about the situation, and Mason tells them they are his only guests.
-Back in the room, David watches a videotape that was left in the room's TV.
-At first it seems to be a horror film, but then they realize it is a snuff film that was made in their room.
+Back in the room, David watches a videotape that has been left in the room's VCR.
+At first it seems to be a horror film, but then they realize it is a fetishistic snuff film that was made in their room.
 David searches the room and finds multiple hidden security cameras and realizes that Mason is watching them.
+The recording shows previous guests being assaulted by two men then murdered by them.

 David and Amy flee the room for the woods, but are confronted by two men wearing masks, so they return to the room and lock the door.
 In the bathroom, they are shocked to find the half-eaten apple Amy left in the car.
 David runs to the motel's payphone and dials 911, but Mason answers.
 David escapes the phone booth just before the men crash their car into it and chase him back to the room.
 Moments later, David and Amy hear a truck pull into the parking lot.
 From the window, they attract the driver's attention, but soon realize he is working with Mason.
 They then discover a trapdoor in the bathroom, leading to various tunnels to different rooms of the motel.
 They end up in the manager's room.
 Amy attempts to call the police but is interrupted by Mason.